-- Director, Rumowicz Literature of the Sea Lecture/Seminar Series; American Literature
+- Associate Professor; Professor, Director of Graduate Studies; Director, Rumowicz Literature of the Sea Lecture/Seminar Series

 - Email: firstname.lastname@example.org